A Dirac-material-inspired non-linear electrodynamic model: Concluding comments and considerations

-A non-linear electrodynamics (ED) similar to a non-linear logarithmic model is proposed in this paper as a possible formulation from which there follows the effective Lagrangian density in ref. \cite{Keser}, obtained from the one-loop radiative corrections for Dirac materials.
-The non-linear ED under consideration reduces to the situation presented in ref. \cite{Keser} in the regime of a strong magnetic field related to electric field.
-The non-linear model introduces a critical electric field as a parameter that depends on the characteristics of the particular Dirac material.
-The usual Maxwell electrodynamics is recovered in the limit in which the critical electric field goes to infinity.
-Using the non-linear Lagrangian density, we obtain the non-linear field equations, the permittivity and permeability tensors, and the correspondent energy momentum tensor of this theory.
-Afterwards, we study the aspects of the model when the system is submitted to an external (and uniform) magnetic field.
-We expand the non-linear Lagrangian up to fourth order in the propagating electromagnetic field.
-Thereby, the permittivity and permeability tensors are obtained in terms of the background magnetic field components.
-The refractive index are calculated as function of the critical field ($\beta$-parameter) of this non-linear theory, of the magnetic background, and also it depends on the angle $(\theta)$ in that the propagation direction does with magnetic background.
-In the regime of a strong magnetic background, one of the solutions for the refractive index depends only on the $\theta$-angle.
-We investigate the birefringence phenomenon for the wave electric field propagating in this non-linear theory under a uniform magnetic background.
-We calculate numerically the magnetic background values for which birefringence does not take place; to do that, we must use physical characteristics of the particular Dirac material.
 To conclude, we apply the path-dependent formalism to the linearized Lagrangian to obtain the interaction energy between two static point-like charges.
 There results a Coulomb-like potential with an effective charge that runs with the magnetic background field.
 For the PbSnTe Dirac material, the effective charge has a smooth peak at a magnetic field of $4.70 \, \mbox{eV}^2$, as illustrated in fig. \ref{qeff}.
 Taking a forward-looking perspective, as a possible path to further exploit the effective photonic model in discussion here, we believe that a natural follow-up would be the inspection of the regime of vortex formation and the consequent study of the properties of the magnetic vortices governed by the set of the non-linear electromagnetic field equations.
 As a consequence of the non-linearity, charged vortices might naturally arise and investigating the dynamics of fermions in presence of such vortices may be a research question of interest in the context of Dirac materials.